 - 4. Meanwhile, heat the 2 tablespoons olive oil in a large skillet over medium-high until very hot.
 Lower the heat to medium-low, add the bread, and cook, tossing frequently and adding more oil if needed, until golden brown, 8 to 10 minutes.
 Sprinkle the bread with the 1/2 teaspoon salt and 1/4 teaspoon pepper.
 Place the croutons on a serving platter.
 Carve the chicken and place it on the croutons.
 Spoon the pan juices over the chicken.
 Taste and, if desired, sprinkle with salt.
 Serve warm.

 - One-Skillet Chicken with Garlicky Broccoli and Croutons from The Kitchn

 - Wheat Beer Roasted Chicken from Leite's Culinaria

 - Classic Roast Chicken from Leite's Culinaria

-Lemon Chicken with Croutons Recipe © 2004 Ina Garten.
+Ina Garten's Lemon Chicken Recipe © 2004 Ina Garten.
 Photo © 2004 Quentin Bacon.
 All rights reserved.

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!